GrainyTV/MangaDownloader/README.md

 ## Building from Source

-Install the latest .NET8 version.
-Then run the following command:
+The application uses AOT compilation so you need to install a few prerequisites, namely: `clang` and `zlib-devel`.
+Then if you have `.NET8` on your system, you can run the following command:
 ```
 dotnet publish -c Release
 ```
-This will compile a native executable for your platform and place it inside a folder called `MangaDownloader` in the root of the cloned the repository.
+This will compile the native executable for your platform and place it inside a folder called `MangaDownloader` in the root of the cloned the repository.